The Inclusion Academy

 OUR GOAL: Give community members the information they need to support and advocate for young children AND a structure to practice and pursue disability activism.

 OUR PHILOSOPHY: Disability is a type of diversity, and whether children with disabilities or developmental delay reach their potential is linked to how society responds to and nurtures them.
-So let's make sure society prioritizes inclusion and equity.
+So let's make sure society prioritizes belonging and equity.

 The Inclusion Academy is grounded in the science of early childhood development and the legal and research basis for inclusive learning.
 It is a Best Starts for Kids Innovation Fund pilot and a portfolio project of Frontiers of Innovation, the research and development arm of Harvard's Center on the Developing Child.

 CLASS TOPICS: The developing brain and what children need to thrive; disability is diversity; the case for inclusion; your child's rights; early learning options; defining quality; Universal Design for Learning and inclusive practices; how change happens; and more!

 ADVOCACY SKILLS: Listening, analysis, messaging; vision planning; policy development; data mining; collaboration; and community building.